 During the COVID-19 pandemic, the Government brought in 5700 critical healthcare workers despite global borders being closed.

-Immigration NZ introduced the Green List to prioritise Medical professionals like nurses and doctors to grow the workforce alongside local graduates.
+Immigration NZ introduced New Zealand Green List Jobs to prioritise Medical professionals like nurses and doctors to grow the workforce alongside local graduates.
 However, this is not a quick road to recovery for our healthcare system.

 There are several ways that the Government aims to improve the healthcare system and support New Zealand's growing and aging population.